Equispaced Fourier representations for efficient Gaussian process regression from a billion data points: Error analysis

+We remind the reader that, although the above proof made use of the function space vectors $\bal$ and $\tbal$, the numerical method works entirely in weight space, for which linear system $\hat\bbe$ is an approximate solution vector.
+The appearance of $\rho$ with a similar factor as $\eps$ in Theorem~\ref{t:muerr} justifies our choice of $\rho \approx \eps$ in Algorithm~\ref{a1}.

-We immediately see that the rigorous error bound for new test points is a large factor $N/\sigma^2$ worse than for prediction at the existing data points.
-(The cause is that for the data points the product $\tbmu = \tilde K \tbal$ itself is a term in the linear system \eqref{370}.)
-With stronger (e.g., iid) assumptions on the data points, which would enable a smaller $\ell$-dependent bound on $\|\kz\|$, we believe that the gap between the bounds could be reduced.
-However, in Section~\ref{s7} we will see that in practice Fourier approximation of relatively smooth kernels causes no worse error at new targets than at the data points.
+Note that the $\eps$-dependent error bound for new targets (task ii) is a factor $N/\sigma^2$ worse than for prediction at the given data points (task i).
+The underlying reason is that for task i) the ``norm-reducing'' trick $\tilde K \tbal- K\bal = \sigma^2(\bal-\tbal)$, due to the difference of linear systems \eqref{370}, has no known analog in task ii) for terms like $\tkz\tran\tbal - \kz\tran\bal$ or even $\tkz\tran(\tbal - \bal)$.
+By adding conditions (e.g., iid random) on the data points, it is possible that an approximate orthogonality $\|\Xt(\tilde K-K)\| \ll \|\X\|\|\tilde K -K\|$, and/or a smaller $\ell$-dependent bound on $\|\kz\|$, could be exploited.
+Yet, in Section~\ref{s:numerics} we will see that in practice Fourier approximation of relatively smooth kernels causes {\em no worse error at new targets} than at the data points themselves.